swainshashwat/Facial_Expression_Recognition/README.md

-# Facial_Expression_Recognition
+# Human-Facial-Emotion-Recognition

-Final 2nd year project on "Facial Expression Recognition" using OpenCV and Deep Neural Network.
+INTRODUCTION:
+->This project focuses on real time facial expression analysis using deep convulational network and Tflearn

+COMPATIBILITY:
+->This code has been tested on Windows 10 and is most likely compatible on all platform.

+DEPENDENCIES:
+ OpenCV 3.0, Python 3.6 ,TFlearn